imas/setup-rdflint/README.md

 ## Inputs

 - `rdflint-version`: Optional.
 The version of rdflint to be installed.
-Exapmle: `0.1.2`.
+Example: `0.1.2`.
 Defaults to `latest`.

 ## License